Seasonal Campaigns in Hours With AI Food Styling Playbooks

 - In-hand or bite shots for Stories, Reels covers, and staff social

-This prevents the common “beautiful but unusable” issue-vertical shots that don’t crop well for square menus, or busy lifestyle scenes that fail as tiny app icons.
+This prevents the common “beautiful but unusable” issue-vertical shots that don’t crop well for square menus, or busy lifestyle scenes that fail as tiny app icons when using AI food styling playbooks.

 Run a 90-minute deployment sprint